-While most product liability suits are filed against manufacturers, some are filed against product sellers.
-Product sellers include retailers, wholesalers, distributors, and resellers.
+While most product liability suits are filed against manufacturers, some are filed against the vendors of the product, including retailers, wholesalers, distributors, and resellers.
 A seller may be held liable for an injury to a product buyer if the seller helped market the product to the consumer.

 Whether a seller will be held strictly liable for product defects varies from state to state.
-Many states limit a seller's liability for product-related injuries unless the seller altered the product was involved in its design or knew it was defective.
-If a seller that is merely a "pass-through" distributor is sued for product liability, the seller can seek recovery for the costs of the suit from the manufacturer.
+Many states limit a seller's liability for product-related injuries unless the seller altered the product, was involved in its design, or knew it was defective.
+If a seller that is merely a "pass-through," and the distributor is sued for product liability, the seller can seek recovery for the costs of the suit from the manufacturer.